 Why Use an Agent to Sell Your Home?

 When you’re ready to sell you home, there’s a lot to consider.
-Some choose to go it alone and pursue the for sale by owner route (often said as “fis-bo” based on the initials FSBO) in order to save some money by eliminating the need to pay a listing agent (a typical FSBO sale will still pay the buyer’s agent).
+Some home sellers choose to go about it alone and pursue the for sale by owner route (often said as “fis-bo” based on the initials FSBO) in order to save some money by eliminating the need to pay a listing agent (a typical FSBO sale will still pay the buyer’s agent).
 Obviously, there are reasons why someone might choose this route, but we encourage you to think of some of the reasons to not and instead to use an agent to sell your home.

 You may not get as many showing if you go it alone.
 Real estate agents utilize the MLS (Multiple Listing Service), which is basically a database of homes for sale by other agents that belong to that particular MLS.
 Our local MLS in San Antonio has powerful search features that allow us to take a buyer’s criteria and find homes that match.
 The MLS does not show us FSBO listings, so we may never even see your home as a potential for our buyers.
 In addition, agents may not want to work with a FSBO seller because they are often not up to date on the legalities of selling a home, making the transaction much more difficult and sometimes dangerous.
 Working with experienced agents and using contract forms from the Texas Real Estate Commission and Texas Association of REALTORS® helps keep everything legal and makes the process much smoother.

 Selling your home can be an emotional process.
 You’ve lived in your home for years and created strong ties and memories in it.
 People get emotional about their home – it’s just a fact of nature.
 Having a real estate agent working as the negotiator can help curb some of that and prevent trouble when buyers and sellers clash.
 As REALTORS®, our job is to keep your best interests in mind without giving up any information that might be detrimental to those negotiations.